Pneumatics (Derived from the Greek: p?e?µa pneuma) is an energy form in which compressed air (compressed air) provides the energy transfer.

 The compressed air that is operated by the pneumatics is usually generated by compressors that are located at a central point of the plant or installation (compressor room) and is distributed by a piping system to the different applications (pneumatically operated machines or processes).

-Advantages of pneumatics
+Advantage of pneumatics

 - Compressed air is easy to store